SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/layer.md

 ![ ]({% include asset.html path="images/layer/unnamed-chunk-12-1.png" %})
 {:.captioned}

 There can be cases where you don't want to or can't modify the dataframe.
 Then, it is still possible to change properties of the data to get the plot you'd like within the `ggplot`, `aes`, and `scale_*` functions.
+More on modifying plots with `scale_*` later in the [lesson](#axes-labels-and-themes).
 {:.notes}